tblazey/x_epi/docs/source/tutorial.rst

 The purpose of this tutorial is to show new users how to get started with **x_epi**.
-In the first part of the tutorial, we will show how you can use **x_epi** to create the sequence  used in Figure 2 of the upcoming paper.
+In the first part of the tutorial, we will show how you can use **x_epi** to create the sequence used in Figure 2 of our `paper <https://doi.org/10.1002/mrm.30090>`_.
 Then in the second part of the tutorial  we will show how you can use **x_epi** to reconstruct the data acquired using the sequence created in part one.

 Sequence Creation
 -----------------